willcrisis/grails-bintray-upload-plugin/README.md

 Usage
 -----
 Configure everything as you would with the release plugin, but instead of calling `maven-deploy` or `publish-plugin`, call `upload-to-bintray`.
-When conditions are not met, script exits with or without errors based on accommodating continuous integration.
+When conditions are not met, script exits with or without errors to accommodate continuous integration.
 If the application is a SNAPSHOT, or has already been deployed, the script will exit silently indicating why it skipped uploading to bintray.
 If the wrong